ULL-prompt-engineering/langchain-mini/README.md

 The **Chat History** field that summarizes the conversation so far, having the format `Q: <question>\nA: <answer>\nQ: <question>\nA: <answer>\n...\n\n` with a new paragraph separating it to the rest of the prompt template.

-This text comes from the `merge.txt` template file:
+This text comes from the `assets/templates/merge.txt` template file:

 ```
 Given the following conversation and a follow up question, rephrase the follow up question to be a standalone question.